BookStackApp/website/content/docs/admin/ldap-auth.md

 # If you need to allow untrusted LDAPS certificates, add the below and uncomment (remove the #)
 # Only set this option if debugging or you're absolutely sure it's required for your setup.
 #LDAP_TLS_INSECURE=true

+# If you need to debug the details coming from your LDAP server, add the below and uncomment (remove the #)
+# Only set this option if debugging since it will block logins and potentially show private details.
+#LDAP_DUMP_USER_DETAILS=true
 ```

 You will also need to have the php-ldap extension installed on your system.
 It's recommended to change your `APP_DEBUG` variable to `true` while setting up LDAP to make any errors visible.
 Remember to change this back after LDAP is functioning.